 As I see the best of the year lists popping up, I once again think about another approach I wish critics would employ–namely, instead of identifying the best works relative to other works within a given year, identify the works in a given year that compare favorably with the all-time great works.
 One drawback here is that none of the works may meet this criterion.
 For me, I don’t see this as a drawback.
 Here’s the reason why (and this will explain my overall mindset with regard to this topic).

 I can’t remember if I’ve written about this before, but I saw some interviews of musicians I respect, which reminded me of this topic.
 Both bemoaned the current state of music, one of them gloomily predicting the the end boundary-pushing.
 (This interview was from the 80s.)
 My sense is that the basis for their assessment stemmed from a comparison with the past.
-That is, the compared their perception and understanding of the music of the present relative to the music from the past.
+That is, they compared their perception and understanding of the music of the present relative to the music from the past.
 If this is accurate, I don’t think this is a good way to judge the present.
-Indeed, I think doing so leads to an erroneous judgments and pessissms.
+Indeed, I think doing so leads to erroneous judgments and pessimism.

 Now, let me make a few things clear.
 One, I’m not taking this position because I necessarily think the present moment is filled with great musicians and great music.
 Instead, I’m basing my position primarily on the way we perceive and understand both the present and the past.
 The difference, I think, primarily explains why the present seems bleak, relative to the past; and I’m going to explain that in this thread.

 (Note: This applies to movies, and I would suspect most other art forms as well.)

 In a conversation between Tyler Cowen, a George Mason economics professor, and David Salle, an artist and writer, Salle discusses several functions of art (mostly visual art) that I found interesting.
 Here’s what he said: